 There are a number of different tests police officers administer to show intoxication, and none of them are foolproof.
 Each method could give a false reading (positive or negative) for various reasons.

-Possible Consequences of a DUI Conviction
+Possible Consequences of a DUI Conviction in SC

+Driving under the influenced can cause deadly car crashes, so a DUI is a serious offense.
 The possible consequences you may face if convicted of a DUI include driver’s license suspension, community service, substance abuse classes, a fine, or jail time depending on the result of the testing or conviction and whether there are prior DUI convictions on your record.

 There are possibly collateral consequences as well.
 For instance, the substance abuse classes may cost you between hundreds and thousand of dollars.
 Your insurance costs may shoot up and stay up for years, there may be points on your license for a number of years, and having a conviction on your record may negatively affect employment opportunities.